Skip to main content

 Practical Tips

-• Always specify “CETA Statement of Origin” on your invoice for preferential import — this can reduce duties by 100%
+• Always include “CETA Statement of Origin” on your invoice for preferential import — this can reduce tariffs by 100%

-• Consider provincial sales tax differences (GST/HST/PST) when pricing
+• Account for provincial sales tax differences (GST/HST/PST) when pricing

 • Both English and French labeling may be required for consumer products in Quebec